Tezza's Rest Home Residents Blog | Forums | Guestbook | Collection Home | Up to classic-computers.org.nz

 There are a couple of quirky traits with the BBC I'll note here.
 The first is the <BREAK> key.
 Rather than just stopping a BASIC program it actually resets the machine!
 ESC in the Beeb does what BREAK does for other micros.
 I've heard in schools they actually disabled the BREAK key because too many kids (who probably had different computers at home) would press it thinking the results would not be so drastic.
 The second quirky thing are some non-standard sockets.
 Both the video and serial connectors have very unusual pin arrays.

-This micro of mine came with its user manual and a couple of drives that I managed to repair simply by giving them a good clean and lube.
-I've got the original "Introducing the BBC" software on cassette and disk software can be found from disk images on the Internet.
+This micro of mine came with its user manual and I've also got some really good floppy disk drives.
+Alternatively I can use my MMC solid state drive.
+As to software I've got the original "Introducing the BBC" software on cassette, and disk programs can be found from disk images on the Internet.

 Want to know more about this micro?
 Google is your friend.